-1.1 This document describes the generic requirements and specifications for broadband access network architectures based on Fibre-to-the-Home/Building/Curb/Cab (FTTH/FTTB/ FTTC/FTTCab) commonly called FTTX architectures, using Gigabit-capable Passive Optical Network (GPON) technology, as per ITU-T G.984.x series Recommendations, for use in Indian telecom network.
+1.1 This document describes the generic requirements and specifications for broadband access network architectures based on Fibre-to-the-Home/Building/Curb/Cab/cell (FTTH/FTTB/ FTTC/FTTCab/FTTcell) commonly called FTTx architectures, using Gigabit-capable Passive Optical Network (GPON) technology, as per ITU-T G.984.x series Recommendations, for use in Indian telecom network.
 The GR also includes the specifications of various equipment constituents and management system to deploy these architectures.

-1.2 A Passive Optical Network (PON), in general, consists of Optical Line Termination (OLT) system installed generally at the Central Office (CO) and a set of associated Optical Network Units (ONU)/Optical Network Terminations (ONT) installed at various locations in the network (as detailed later) with a passive Optical Distribution Network (ODN) comprised of optical fibres and passive splitters/couplers interconnecting them.
-The placement of OLT may be centralised or distributed to a Remote Office (RO), building basement etc. In such a manner, the Service providers may extend the PON services beyond the reach possible with existing CO.
+1.2 A Passive Optical Network (PON), in general, consists of Optical Line Termination (OLT) which is named as Mini-OLT system installed generally at the Central Office (CO) and a set of associated Optical Network Units (ONU)/Optical Network Terminations (ONT) installed at various locations in the network (as detailed later) with a passive Optical Distribution Network (ODN) comprised of optical fibres and passive splitters/couplers interconnecting them.
+The placement of Mini-OLT may be centralised or distributed to a Remote Office (RO), building basement etc. In such a manner, the Service providers may extend the PON services beyond the reach possible with existing CO.

-Fig.1: General schematic of passive optical network applications
+Figure.1: General schematic of passive optical network applications

-1.3 The general characteristics and architecture of GPON shall be complaint to ITU-T Rec.
-G.984.1 as specified in the GR.
+1.3 The general characteristics and architecture of GPON shall be complaint to ITU-T RecG.984.1 as specified in the GR.
 The transmission convergence (TC) layer specifications for Gigabit-capable Passive Optical Network shall be as per ITU-T Rec.
-G.984.3 (2004 version including amendment 1 dated July 2005 and amendment 2 dated March 2006).
-Physical Media Dependent (PMD) layer specifications shall be as per ITU-T Rec.
-G.984.2 (2004 version including amendment 1 dated February 2006).
-The ONT management and control interface (OMCI) and other management requirements shall be as per ITU-T Rec.
-G.984.4 (2004 version including amendment no. 1 dated June 2005 & amendment no. 2 dated March 2006).
+G.984.3 (2014 version).
+Physical Media Dependent (PMD) layer specifications shall be as per ITU-T Rec.G.984.2 (2003 version including amendment 1 dated February 2006 and amendment 2 dated March 2008).The ONT management and control interface (OMCI) and other management requirements shall be per ITU-T G.988 (2017 version) and ITU-T G.984.4(2008 version with all subsequent amendments i.e. Amendment 1, Amendment 2 and Amendment3) for those features that are not covered in G.988.

 1.4 The GR outlines general characteristics of GPON systems including network services, User Network Interfaces (UNI) and Service Node Interfaces (SNI).
-Also, the GR outlines the basic deployment configurations; however specific implementation shall be subject to networking requirements of the Service Providers.
+In addition, the GR outlines the basic deployment configurations; however, specific implementation shall be subject to networking requirements of the Service Providers.

 2.0 An introduction to GPON constituents.

-A GPON shall consist of an OLT in Central Office and distributed Optical Network Unit (ONU)/Optical Network Termination (ONT) to terminate customer traffic at various remote locations.
+A GPON shall consist of Mini-OLT in Central Office and distributed Optical Network Unit (ONU)/Optical Network Termination (ONT) to terminate customer traffic at various remote locations.
 The access node in FTTH architecture for network termination installed within user premises is called as ONT.
 Whereas the access nodes in FTTB/FTTC/FTTCab architectures, installed at other locations i.e. Curb/Cabinet/MDU (or MTU) basement, are termed as ONU.
-A single-fibre shall connect OLT to an ONU or ONT in point to multipoint {p2mp} configuration through optical splitter/coupler.
+A single-fibre shall connect Mini-OLT to an ONU or ONT in point to multipoint {p2mp} configuration through optical splitter/coupler.
 Such splitters/couplers shall be installed at various outdoor as well as indoor locations (at Central Office and remote nodes) dependent on the number of customers to be served and consequently on the FTTX architecture chosen for the deployment.
-Depending upon the customer density and speed requirements in the serving area, single or multi-stage splitting shall be used by Service Providers as shown in Fig.2.
+Depending upon the customer density and speed requirements in the serving area, single or multi-stage splitting shall be used by Service Providers as shown in Figure.2.

 There are also cases where GPON system might be deployed in a point-to-point (p2p) architecture where a separate fibre is terminated for each user.
 Such a configuration is used to cater to higher customer bandwidth requirements in specific cases, as per requirements.
 Another application for such point-to-point connectivity is to provide backbone connectivity to the existing infrastructure.
-Various ONU/ONTs are terminated at OLT.
+Various ONU/ONTs are terminated at Mini-OLT.